 - 12.1.
-In consideration of Consultant's terms of engagement, which include special compensation for Consultant's undertakings under this Section 12, and in order to enable BioLine to effectively protect its Proprietary Information, Consultant undertakes that during the term of the Consulting Agreement and for a period of twelve (12) months from the Termination Date, Consultant will not directly or indirectly: (i) carry on or hold an interest in any company, venture, entity or other business (including, without limitation, as a shareholder other than a minority interest in a publicly traded company) which directly competes with the products or services of BioLine (a "Competing Business"); (ii) act as a consultant, Consultant or officer or in any managerial capacity in a Competing Business, or supply in direct competition with BioLine services to any person who, to Consultant's knowledge, was provided with services by BioLine any time during the twelve (12) months immediately prior to the Termination Date; (iii) solicit, canvass or approach or endeavor to solicit, canvass or approach any person who, to Consultant's knowledge, was provided with services by BioLine at any time during the twelve (12) months immediately prior to the Termination Date; or (iv) employ, solicit or entice away or endeavor to solicit or entice away from BioLine any person employed by BioLine any time during the twelve (12) months immediately prior the Termination Date with a view to inducing that person to leave such employment and to act for another employer in the same or a similar capacity. - 12.2.
+In consideration of Consultant's terms of engagement, which include special compensation for Consultant's undertakings under this Section 12, and in order to enable BioLine to effectively protect its Proprietary Information, Consultant undertakes that during the term of the Consulting Agreement and for a period of twelve (12) months from the Termination Date, Consultant will not directly or indirectly: (i) carry on or hold an interest in any company, venture, entity or other business (including, without limitation, as a shareholder other than a minority interest in a publicly traded company) which directly competes with the products or services of BioLine (a " Competing Business"); (ii) act as a consultant, Consultant or officer or in any managerial capacity in a Competing Business, or supply in direct competition with BioLine services to any person who, to Consultant's knowledge, was provided with services by BioLine any time during the twelve (12) months immediately prior to the Termination Date; (iii) solicit, canvass or approach or endeavor to solicit, canvass or approach any person who, to Consultant's knowledge, was provided with the services or products supplied by BioLine at the Termination Date, for the purpose of offering services or products which directly compete with the services or products supplied by BioLine any time during the twelve (12) months immediately prior (iv) employ, solicit or entice away or endeavor to solicit or entice away from BioLine any person to leave such employment and to act for another employer in the same or a similar capacity. - 12.2.
 Insofar as the protective covenants set forth in this Agreement are concerned, Consultant specifically acknowledges, stipulates and agrees as follows: (i) the protective covenants are reasonable and necessary to protect the goodwill, property and Proprietary Information of BioLine, and the operations and business of BioLine; and (ii) the time duration of the protective covenants is reasonable and necessary to protect the goodwill and the operations and business of BioLine, and does not impose a greater restraint than is necessary to protect the goodwill or other business interests of BioLine.
 Nevertheless, if any of the restrictions set forth in this Agreement is found by a court having jurisdiction to be unreasonable or overly-broad as to geographic area, scope or time or to be otherwise unenforceable, the parties intend for the restrictions set forth in this Agreement to be reformed, modified and redefined by such court so as to be reasonable and enforceable and, as so modified by such court, to be fully enforced.